- Should my baby have their immunisations first?

 - Can both parents come along?

-Either parent (or even grandparents or older brothers & sisters) can join in the fun in the pool, but due to space restrictions and the nature of the course, we can only allow one adult in the water with your child each week; anyone else is welcome to watch from the side.
+Either parent (or even grandparents or older brothers & sisters) can join in the fun in the pool, but due to space restrictions and the nature of the course, we can only allow one adult in the water with your child each week.
+Some of our venues may have poolside facilities to spectate from, but you will need to check with your local franchise to confirm this is the case.
 Please note that the person swimming with your child must be a responsible adult.

 - Is there a waiting list?